shihankanungo/shihankanungo.github.io/india-trip.md

 Shihan is back in ISL _grind mode_.
 Four hours today.
 The boy is locked in.
 But, alas, he is starved of celestial encouragement---he misses your stars. :(

+We ordered fish and rice for lunch today, from _Da Sichuan Bistro_.
+Perhaps a smidgen of extra salt in the fish, but otherwise quite tasty and healthy.

 Post-lunch, we took a walk.
 It was peaceful.
 We pondered the mysteries of life.
 Also of Kanye West, and Eminem, and Gracie.
 A well-rounded discussion.
+We could feel a few drops of rain as we got back home.

 130PM: It is still raining.
 Shihan has assumed his philosopher-in-the-window pose, perched on the living room sill, allegedly working on PRIMES project _G_.
 He requested tea, to which I complied.
 Now, he sips his mint-ginger chai with an air of deep contemplation.
 Progress on _G_?
 Unclear.
 But the tea?
 10/10.